Doctorate in Clinical Psychology

 Programme Director: Dr SJ (Ash) Summers

 The Doctorate in Clinical Psychology is a joint enterprise between the University and the NHS.
 The University is responsible for providing a high quality training course which meets and indeed aspires to exceed the requirements of its regulatory bodies and clinical partners.
 The involvement of clinicians is essential in providing advanced, contemporaneous and specialist academic teaching, as well as highly competent supervision of practice-based learning.

-The course commenced in 1996 and took an innovative and creative approach to training clinical psychologists which it has maintained for two decades.
+The course commenced in 1996 and took an innovative and creative approach to training clinical psychologists which it has maintained for over two decades.
 The course has continued to develop, while maintaining its original ethos, so that today it is viewed as a flexible and contemporary training course with a well-established reputation for producing excellent clinicians.
 Trainee Clinical Psychologists are considered to be junior colleagues in the profession and an asset to NHS psychology services in which they practise under supervision.

 The course aims to train clinical psychologists to be fit for practice for work in modern health and social care settings.
 They will be enabled to meet clinical need through the provision of a range of clinical skills and services at a high level of competence.
 This includes providing training, advice and guidance about the benefits and implementation of psychological theory and knowledge in all health and social care contexts.
 Graduates of the course will be able to work effectively with other colleagues in inter-professional contexts, demonstrating effective leadership as well as attributes commensurate with emerging specialist roles in contemporary health and social care services.

 Clinical Psychology is a profession whose practice is based upon a body of psychological knowledge.
 The course is not founded on one theoretical position but adopts an open stance through the presentation of a breadth of theories.
 The core models covered are cognitive-behavioural, psychodynamic, systemic, and cognitive analytical therapy.
 Other approaches are also included.
 The course aims to provide advanced knowledge, skills and experience to enable trainees to make an informed choice as to their own theoretical position.

 The course emphasises the importance of collaborative, team and inter-disciplinary working.